Paolo Renda: Biography

 During the four-year Royal Canadian Mounted Police investigation known as Project Colisée, the RCMP penetrated the group's inner sanctum by hiding cameras in the Consenza Social Club where the leaders had business.
 Renda was videotaped going into the Consenza Social Club 668 times between 2004 and 2006.
 On 15 March 2006, Francesco Del Balso reported about his efforts to recover money from a failed financer, John Xanthoudakis.
-Bel Balso began by saying "I wanna take care of it, but it's just-" when Renda interrupted to admonish him "yes, but not this way.
+Del Balso began by saying "I wanna take care of it, but it's just-" when Renda interrupted to admonish him "yes, but not this way.
 I'm sorry, you have to tell me, 'yes' or 'no'".
-On 30 August 2006, Domenico Marci, a Rizzuto family soldier, was killed in a case of mistaken identity with the real target being Aracdi.
+On 30 August 2006, Domenico Marci, a Rizzuto family soldier, was killed in a case of mistaken identity with the real target being Arcadi.
 Renda was one of the Rizzuto family leaders who attended an emergency meeting to discuss what to do in response, where he pressed for patience from the younger leaders such as Lorenzo Giordano.
-During the meeting, Renda advised Aracdi to return to Italy, saying to him: "See, what you gota do now, find an island, take your wife and leave".
+During the meeting, Renda advised Arcadi to return to Italy, saying to him: "See, what you gota do now, find an island, take your wife and leave".
 After Marci's murder, Renda was always seen in public with at least five bodyguards.

 Renda was arrested on November 22, 2006, along with dozens of others including Nicolo Rizzuto, Rocco Sollecito, Francesco Arcadi, Lorenzo Giordano and Francesco Del Balso, as part of Project Colisée.
 Renda was held at the Rivière des Praires jail while awaiting trial where he shared the same wing with Nicolo Rizzuto.
 On October 23, 2007, a series of coordinated police raids took place in Italy, France and Switzerland where banks worth €500 million (the equivalent to CA$700 million) were frozen where companies and properties worth US$212 million were seized with the police forces stating that Renda had running from Montreal a complex money laundering operation in Europe.
 In connection with the investigation, the Italian government issued extradition requests with Canada for Nicolo Rizzuto, Renda, Sollecito and Arcadi.
 Colonel Paolo La Forgia of the Direzione Investigativa Antimafia told the media: "From prison, they pulled the strings of their Italian colonies".

 On September 18, 2008, Renda pleaded guilty to two counts of possessing profits from organized crime.
 He was released on parole in February 2010.